 Jim is committed to protecting and respecting your privacy.
 Please contact him for a copy of his privacy notice which sets out the basis upon which any personal data he may collect about you, or that is provided to him, will be processed.
 He will provide a copy of this to you within two working days of receiving the request.

-With a LLM in Public Law he is well placed to consider challenges against the decisions of Local Authorities (including Judicial Reviews and claims under the Human Rights Act 1998).
+With a Master of Laws (LLM) in public law, he is well placed to consider challenges against the decisions of local authorities (including judicial reviews and claims under the Human Rights Act 1998).

-Jim frequently acts for clients affected by domestic violence who are seeking a non-molestation or/and occupation order under the Family Law Act 1996.
+Jim frequently acts for clients affected by domestic violence who are seeking or responding to an application for a non-molestation and/or occupation order under the Family Law Act 1996.

 Court of Protection (health and welfare)

-Jim has experience of Court of Protection matters relating to capacity to consent to sexual relations and to marriage.
-He also has experience of cases involving Deprivation of Liberty Orders including cases involving young people at risk of exploitation from their involvement with County Lines.
+Jim Hirschmann has experience in court of protection matters relating to capacity to consent to sexual relations and marriage.
+He also has experience of cases involving deprivation of liberty orders including cases involving young people at risk of exploitation from their involvement with county lines.